 As mentioned earlier in this article, inflammation is part of the healing process.
 Sometimes, reducing inflammation is helpful, though not always necessary.

-Acetaminophen (paracetamol, Tylenol) can reduce pain associated with inflammatory conditions without reducing inflammation.
-They may be ideal for those wishing to treat just the pain while allowing the inflammation to run its course.
+Acetaminophen, such as paracetamol or Tylenol, can reduce pain without affecting the inflammation.
+They may be ideal for those wishing to treat just the pain while allowing the healing factor of the inflammation to run its course.

 There are two sets of corticosteroids: